diffusion4812/simple-weather/README.md

 ### Weather Stations
 Weather stations are currently hard-coded in the frontend and backend applications.
 This could become difficult to maintain if the quantity of data-providers is expected to change.

+Better validation of user input is also required.
+Requests for weather stations that do not exist will crash the application.
+(It is wrongly assumed that users will only request weather stations listed in the usage table.)

 ### Database Edge Cases
 Currently, API requests with empty database tables are likely to crash the application (AWS Lambda function).
 Checks should be added to ensure the validity and existence of data in database tables.